isabella232/offer-decisioning.en/help/api-reference/decisions-api/deliver-offers.md

 # Deliver offers using the Decisions API

-Offer Decisioning is a collection of services and UI programs that enables marketers to create and deliver end-user personalized offer experiences, across channels and applications using business logic and decision rules.
+[!DNL Offer Decisioning] is a collection of services and UI programs that enables marketers to create and deliver end-user personalized offer experiences, across channels and applications using business logic and decision rules.
 An offer is a marketing message that may have rules associated with it that specify who is eligible to see the offer.

 You can create and deliver offers by making a POST request to the [[!DNL Decisions]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/decisioning-ode.yaml) API.